HackCU/pages/_pages/guide/volunteer.md

 First of all, in the name of the HackCU team, we’d like to thank you all for signing up as a volunteer.
 This event would not be complete without you.
 We hope you are as excited as we are to make this event possible as we are.

-## When to be here

-All of you completed a [doodle](https://doodle.com/poll/c875uqdaqxqr3nv2c) with the information of your attendance as a volunteer during the weekend.
-We will start setting up the [venue for Phase](https://goo.gl/maps/QkJmArtxC3t) at 6PM on Friday 9th.
-We will meet on the Commons area.

 ----

 ## Communication